yamerooo123/Fake-News-Detector/README.md

 After experimenting with various models and strategies, **Model 5** stands out as the most balanced and effective model for the fake news detection task:

-- **Model Accuracy:**
-  - Model 5 shows a stable and high validation accuracy, hovering around **98%**.
-The training accuracy reaches almost 100%, but the validation accuracy doesn't fluctuate much, showing that the model has learned to generalize better than the other models.

-- **Model Loss:**
-  - The validation loss is relatively stable and does not increase dramatically as seen in earlier models.
-This means Model 5 avoids severe overfitting, maintaining a strong balance between training and validation performance.

 ## **Overfitting Reduction:**

 - **Model 1** and **Model 2** exhibited strong signs of overfitting with significant gaps between training and validation accuracy/loss.